stackbit-projects/knowledgeable-triceratops-eaef5/content/pages/register.md

   - type: content_section
     title: Powered by the Ethereum Blockchain
     content: >-
       The world's SECOND NFT-ticketed conference.
-SawCon 2022 is a multi-day infosec / cyber-secsuperconference where only VeeFriends token holders will experience an extraordinary lineup of content including iconic keynote speeches; aggressive amount of innovative and educational talks, panels and Q&A sessions; and many collaborative experiences including competitions, gatherings, and team sessions.
+SawCon 2022 is a multi-day infosec / cybersec superconference where only VeeFriends token holders will experience an extraordinary lineup of content including iconic keynote speeches; aggressive amount of innovative and educational talks, panels and Q&A sessions; and many collaborative experiences including competitions, gatherings, and team sessions.
 In addition, there will be a bevy of entertainment.
   - type: team_section
     title: Our Team
     team: